ncatlab/nlab-content/pages/8/7/0/8/18078/content.md

 \end{lemma}

-In terms of brane diagrams, this bijection is often called the spider lemma
+Illustrated in terms of brane diagrams, this bijection is often called the spider lemma

 \begin{tikzpicture}[scale=2.5, >=latex]
   \usetikzlibrary{decorations.markings}